-The second part of our analysis considers a new property, called Stochastic Impatience, and presents a number of impossibility results that highlight a fundamental incompatibility between this property and RATL.
+The second part of our analysis considers a new property, called Stochastic Impatience, and presents a number of impossibility results that highlight a fundamental incompatibility between this property and even a single instance of RATL (or, equivalently, any violation of RSTL).
 Intuitively, Stochastic Impatience states that, when facing lotteries that pay in different periods with the same probability, the individual prefers receiving higher payments earlier.
 Consider, for example, two prizes, say \$100 and \$20, and two time periods, say a day and a month.
-Stochastic Impatience requires the individual to prefer the 50/50 lottery that pays either \$100 in a month or \$20 in a month, over the 50/50 lottery that pays either \$100 in a month or \$20 in a day.
+Stochastic Impatience requires the individual to prefer the 50/50 lottery that pays either \$100 in a day or \$20 in a month, over the 50/50 lottery that pays either \$100 in a month or \$20 in a day.
 More generally, the individual is Stochastically Impatient if, for any uniform distribution over dated rewards, he prefers to pair the i^{th} highest outcome with the i^{th} earliest time.
 This property may be seen as a counterpart of the standard Impatience assumption under risk.
 Indeed, the two notions coincide under EDU.